Movie Reviews

 ★ ★ ½

 The Widow Couderc hovers somewhere below three stars for me, not quite clinching the coveted three and half stars or above rating that seems to be the line of demarcation for personal favorites.
 Based on a novel by Georges Simenon, this is a lesser known entry in the well established tradition of older rural-set French films, many of which feature underdog protagonists at odds with the provincial people in their midst.
 The film draws a lot of its strength from the unlikely pairing of Simone Signoret's aging black-sheep widow at war with her in-laws and Alain Delon's well mannered drifter turned handyman with a checkered past.
 The acting from these two titans of French cinema, as well as the other players (a couple of whom you can also spot in Le Cercle Rouge), is characteristically strong.
 But the film, though decently shot, suffers from visual plainess during several stretches.
-And in an odd turn, whether intentional or not, the gunshots and occasional running water noises on the soundtrack are tempered with a phasing effect, which is a little hard to get used to.
 During at least a few points, the film draws attention to the spreading current of fascism in thirties France, but these allusions feel more like incidental references than fuel for the film's vision of the world.
 The dialogue often exhibits wit, but the plot itself takes kind of a predictable path by the end, so Pierre Granier-Deferre's film isn't quite the gripping "countryside noir" that some have made it out to be.
 The Widow Couderc is still an okay film, worth seeing if one is a Signoret and/or Delon buff, and/or interested in French obscurities (by American standards anyway).
 But it's not the half-forgotten cinematic gold that I hoped it would be.

 Will Vinton's Claymation Christmas Celebration